oyarzun/DynamicJasper/README.md

+# About this fork

+DynamicJasper is a VERY NICE™ library that helps driving reports programatically.
+But it is showing its age, and the cost of backwads compatibility is just too high.
+Webworks is 15 years dead.
+Byte mungling and static instances are replaced by enums since 20 yeras ago.

+This fork started to add Java 11 compatibility.
+Now it is full striped down, not compatible, DynamicJasper replacement.
+If you start fresh and target Java 11+ take this version instead.

+The maven group is changed to reflect the incompatibility, but the packages are keep to preserve better upstream merging and code migration.
+If original authors wants them changed, just drop me a comment to mcosta (at) nebulo.se.

 # DynamicJasper

 DynamicJasper (DJ) is an API that hides the complexity of __JasperReports__, it helps developers to save time when designing